 9 tips to speed up macOS Monterey

 macOS Monterey is the latest and greatest version of the Mac operating system and has lots of brilliant new features, like new Safari tabs.
-However, latest and greatest doesn’t necessarily mean fastest.
+However, the latest and greatest don’t necessarily mean fastest.
 Every subsequent macOS collects more data points than the previous one.
 That puts extra pressure on your Mac’s RAM and causes it to slow down.
 So if you’ve noticed Monterey is slow, here’s how to speed it up.

 Symptoms of macOS Monterey memory overload:

 - Non-responsive tabs and pages

 1. Restart your Mac